idxteatime/mitrasphere/restricted-stats.md

 ![File Apr 06, 21 13 29](https://user-images.githubusercontent.com/10483639/162118766-cc42d211-b62f-4290-8d24-f14d652c611f.jpeg)

-Dang, not quite, but close.
+Dang, we're still off.
 We're rounding a bit in our calcuations, so we can imagine that maybe the game is doing a different kind of rounding that accounts for the difference.
 Or maybe they're not rounding at all, and doing something entirely different.
 Trying various kinds of decimal-to-integer operations at various points in the formula until we get the right number would be quite a hassle, but luckily the game gives us some hints that narrows down the approach:

 - all stat numbers in the game are displayed as integers, so we can assume that the game is likely storing them as integers as well, not decimals
 - likewise, combat power is always an integer, though per-item power is never displayed explicitly